nirmata/terraform-provider-nirmata/docs/resources/cluster_eks_registered.md

 ## Example Usage

 Register an existing EKS cluster using Kubernetes credentials.
 The new cluster is created and the controller YAMLs are downloaded to a temporary folder.
-The YAMLs are then applied to the existing eks cluster using the `kubectl` providers.
+The YAMLs are then applied to the existing eks cluster using the `kubectl` and `aws` providers.

 **NOTE:** this example needs to be applied in two phases, as the YAML file count is computed during the apply phase of the nirmata_cluster_registered resource.
 Steps:
 1. terraform init